The Projects and Construction Review: USA

 As previously noted, many renewable energy projects benefit substantially from federal tax grants or credits.
 These tax credits and benefits were designed to offer an incentive to developers, but these incentives are typically limited in time and subject to periodic renewal.
-Currently, PTCs will only be available for qualifying renewable projects that have begun construction before 1 January 2017 or, in the case of wind projects, before 1 January 2021.
-ITCs are available for solar facilities that have begun construction before 1 January 2022.
+Currently, PTCs will only be available for qualifying renewable projects that have begun construction before 1 January 2022.
+ITCs are available for solar facilities that have begun construction before 1 January 2024.

 Security and collateral